 You might feel like pursuing justice for your discrimination is hopeless.
 Your coworkers, employers, and maybe even your HR representative might all tell you that what you have experienced is not a big deal, or that it is just a joke.
 This is a common way for the offending party to cover its tracks, and avoid consequences.

-The Civil Rights Act of 1964 protects employees from discrimination in the workplace, which means that you likely have the law on your side in your case.
+The Civil Rights Act of 1964 protects employees from racial discrimination in a San Francisco workplace, which means that you likely have the law on your side in your case.
 It can be hard to decipher all of the relevant federal and state laws, but thankfully, you do not have to.
 You can meet with an experienced attorney who can help you review your case and help you determine your best options to go forward.

 Take A Stand Against Intolerance With An Attorney At Your Side